-I had only been with the company a few weeks when the sales team was invited to the famous Metropolis Recording Studios in Chiswick, West London, for an advance playback of the upcoming Notting Hillbillies album, “Missing…Presumed Having A Good Time”
+I’d only been with PolyGram a few weeks when the sales team got invited to the famous Metropolis Recording Studios in Chiswick.
+A pre-release playback of the forthcoming Notting Hillbillies album, “Missing…Presumed Having A Good Time”, had been arranged, and I was pants-wettingly excited.

-The Notting Hillbillies were, to all intents and purposes, Knopfler’s country-rock side project; a band also comprising accomplished musicians, Brendan Croker, Steve Phillips and Guy Fletcher – names I wasn’t even remotely familiar with.
-However, as a West Country soul-boy whose only previous claim to fame was meeting a man who once came third in the National Life Insurance Sales Awards, whilst working for my previous employer, The Prudential, these guys were obviously rock-gods and I didn’t much care that I’d not heard of them.
-I also didn’t much care that I’d recently referred to Dire Straits as Dire-reah or that “country-rock” was about as interesting to me as 18th-century Russian literature – I was getting paid to go to and meet a bona fide pop star and so suddenly I was a massive fan…..
+But, to a West Country soul-boy whose previous biggest claim to fame was meeting a man who once came third in the National Life Insurance Sales Awards, these men were now rock-gods and I didn’t care that I hadn’t heard of them.
+I also didn’t care that I’d previously referred to Dire Straits as Dire-reah or that “country-rock” interested me about as much as 18th-century Russian literature – I was getting paid to meet a bona fide pop star and so was suddenly a massive fan…

-What exactly is the protocol for meeting the rich and famous from the showbiz world?
-In the 15 years I worked in those circles, I never really found out, but as a general rule of thumb, I discovered that, although there were a handful of notable exceptions, the bigger the star the more charming and pleasant they were and at 6pm on this cold winter evening that premise was about to be tested for the very first time.
+In the 15 years that I worked in those circles, I never really discovered the correct protocol when one met rich and famous showbiz types.
+But, as a general rule of thumb, (a handful of notable exceptions aside) the bigger the star, the nicer they were.
+And now, at 6 pm on a cold winter evening in West London, my theory would be tested for the first time.

 “Nice one!
-If I’d known calling you a yokel was going to piss you off that much I’d have asked one of your mates where the crapper was”
+If I’d known calling you a yokel would piss you off that much, I’d have asked one of your mates where the crapper was”.